 Scandinavia is a Northern European region that encompasses the countries of Denmark, Sweden and Norway.
 With lush countryside, stunning coastline and rugged mountains, it's ideal for a road trip.
-And this way you get to stop whenever you want to take in all the breathtaking views and attractions.
+Plus, take the wheel and you can stop whenever you want to take in the breathtaking views and attractions.

 If you're interested in going on a Scandinavia road trip of 2 weeks, there are plenty of options.
 You could spend time exploring one country, delve into a specific region, or even tour all 3 Scandinavian countries in a single itinerary.

 Read on for inspiration and suggestions on how you can plan an unforgettable tour.
 Here we'll give you our insider recommendations on the best road trip routes in Scandinavia.

 Road trips in Sweden

 Sweden is the country of ABBA, a thousand isles (or more like 200,000!), sleek design, and fika coffee break.
 Stockholm, its capital, is fantastic for a city break, but have you ever thought of visiting the other Swedish cities and countryside?
 You’ll be surprised what you find.

 Tour the 3 big Swedish cities

 With 2 weeks in Sweden, you could travel between Stockholm, Malmö and Gothenburg.
 You’ll enjoy the mix of urban vibes, with interactive museums and grand royal palaces, and the superb nature and tranquil oases along the way.

 Journey from Stockholm to the lush area around Lake Vättern where you could go for some wild swimming.
 Then drive through the scenic Swedish province of Småland to visit historic ruins and castles.